FAQ 10K GOLD JEWELRY

 IS 10KT REAL GOLD?

-There is only one difference between 10k yellow and 10k white gold, the difference being that 10k white gold is the alloy mixture.
+There is only one difference between 10k yellow and 10k white gold, the difference being that 10k white gold is an alloy mixture made from white gold metals.
+But what is 10k white gold exactly?

-Similar to 10k yellow gold, 10kt white gold contains 10 parts gold and 14 parts other metals, making it 58.3% pure gold.
-However, the remaining 41.7% alloy metals in 10k white gold consists of other white metals, usually zinc, palladium, and silver.
-This is so that the final product has a very white color.
+Like 10k yellow gold, 10kt white gold contains 10 parts gold and 14 parts alloys, making it 58.3% pure gold.
+However, the remaining 41.7% alloy metals in 10k white gold consist of only white alloys, usually zinc, palladium, and silver, so the final product is a white tone.

 IS 10K WHITE GOLD REAL?